-Of the material in the collection of garbage in the Pacific Ocean, 80 percent comes from the land (coastal deposits of plastic from North America take six years to reach the patch), and 20 percent comes from oil rigs, boaters, and cargo ships – most of this is fishing nets.
+Of all the garbage collection material in the Pacific Ocean, 80% comes from the land (coastal deposits of plastic from North America take six years to reach the patch).
+The other 20% comes from oil rigs, boaters, and cargo ships – most of this is fishing nets.

 Sometimes they can, but mostly all the waste is routed by ocean currents to “collection zones.”

 The largest of which is called the “Great Pacific Garbage Patch.

 Shipping containers lost at sea dump plastic items such as parts of computer monitors, and even Legos, directly into the water.

 So, after briefly touching on just SOME of the facts, let’s look at how we can reduce one of the primary pollutants responsible for the damage – plastic bags.

 Why Should We Reduce The Use of Plastic Bags in Particular?

 Here are eight quick points of WHY we should reduce plastic bags in particular – then we’ll discuss HOW!

 1. Plastic bags pollute our land and water…